nymtech/docs/content/mixnet/joining-testnet.md

 ### Network Setup

-* IPv4 works
-* IPv6 also works
 * ensure that your node is available and announces the right address, especially if you're using a cloud service like AWS.
 See the [AWS note](../mixnodes) on the mixnodes configuration page.

-Ideally you'll want to make sure that your machine speaks IPv6 in addition to IPv4, even if you don't plan to use an IPv6 address yourself.
+* make sure that your machine speaks both IPv4 **and** IPv6, even if you don't plan to use IPv6 yourself.
 Other node operators who you may be interacting with may by using IPv6.